Evidence from on-site atom number fluctuations for a quantum Berezinskii-Kosterlitz-Thouless transition in the one-dimensional Bose-Hubbard model: Model

 First, in the context of classical phase transitions, where the BKT theory is typically discussed \cite{KTreview}, (\ref{Esing}) describes the singular part of the free energy density (see e.g. Refs. \cite{FinotelloPRB1989,FinotelloPRL1993}).
 Having said that, we see from (\ref{dVar}) that $d\Var/dJ$ is the exact quantum analog of the specific heat, whose behavior is of special interest in the classical context.
 This remark follows from the fact that the specific heat per lattice site can be written as $-Td^2{\cal F}/dT^2$, where $T$ is temperature and $\cal F$ is the free energy per lattice site \cite{Baxter}.

 Second, insights into BKT physics of the 1D BH model can be also obtained from the single-particle energy gap, which is proportional to $\xi^{-1}(J)$.
 In addition to that, one may also study two-point correlation functions \be \la J| a^\dag_{i+r}\hat a_i + \hat a^\dag_i\hat a_{i+r} |J\ra, \ee which for $r\gg1$ are expected to exhibit the algebraic $r^{-1/4}$ decay at the BKT critical point (we overlook an essentially unobservable logarithmic correction to such a decay law, see e.g. Ref. \cite{ChaikinBook}).
-Numerical studies of the former (latter) quantity can be found in Ref. \cite{RigolPRA2013} (Refs. \cite{MonienPRB1998,MonienPRB2000,KubaDom}).
+Numerical studies of the former (latter) quantity can be found in Ref. \cite{RigolPRA2013} (Refs. \cite{MonienPRB1998,MonienPRB2000,KubaDom}; see also Ref. \cite{LeHurPRL2012}).
 As far as experiments are concerned, it is unclear to us whether one can measure these quantities accurately-enough for getting conclusive insights into BKT physics.
 We mention in passing that more ``exotic'' physical quantities, providing insights complementary to the ones delivered by $d\Var/dJ$, will be commented upon in Secs. \ref{BKT_sec} and \ref{Summary_sec}.

 Third, experimental studies of BKT physics in cold atom setups were initiated by seminal work \cite{HadzibabicNature2006}.
-To the best of our knowledge, however, they were restricted to two-dimensional cold gases, where the classical BKT transition takes place (see e.g. Refs. \cite{HadzibabicNature2006,ChinNature2011} and \cite{Homog1,HadzibabicNature2021} reporting experiments with trapped and homogeneous Bose gases, respectively; see Ref. \cite{HadzibabicDalibardReview} for a review).
+To the best of our knowledge, however, they were restricted to two-dimensional cold gases, where the classical BKT transition takes place (see e.g. Refs. \cite{HadzibabicNature2006,ChinNature2011,Homog1,HadzibabicNature2021} reporting experiments with either harmonically trapped or homogeneous Bose gases; see Ref. \cite{HadzibabicDalibardReview} for a review).
+Note that the quantum character of the BKT transition, 1D geometry, and the periodic lattice potential in our system strikingly contrast with the properties of the systems explored in these experimental works.